minad/marginalia/README.md

   ;; enabled right away.
 Note that this forces loading the package.
   (marginalia-mode)

-  ;; When using Selectrum and `marginalia-cycle' as an Embark action, ;; ensure that Selectrum is refreshed when cycling annotations.
+  ;; When using Selectrum, ensure that Selectrum is refreshed when cycling annotations.
   (advice-add #'marginalia-cycle :after
               (lambda () (when (bound-and-true-p selectrum-mode) (selectrum-exhibit))))